quanzab/QUANZAB-Toolify/change.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [1.6.0] - YYYY-MM-DD

+### Added
+- **PDF Page Manager**: Implemented a new premium tool based on the project blueprint that allows users to visually reorder, rotate, and delete pages from a PDF document.

+## [1.5.0] - YYYY-MM-DD

+### Added
+- **AI Keyword Extractor**: Implemented a new premium tool based on the project blueprint that extracts relevant keywords from a block of text using AI.

 ## [1.4.0] - YYYY-MM-DD

 ### Added